bfortuner/problems/README.md

 8. Linked List Basics - Series of easy problems that cover linked lists
 9. [Reverse Linked List] - Write Iterative and Recursive Solutions that reverse a linked list and return the new first node
 10. Clone Linked List - Clone a linked structure with two pointers per node.
 Suppose that you are given a reference to the first node of a linked structure where each node has two pointers: one pointer to the next node in the sequence and one pointer to an arbitrary node.
+11. Compare Two Lists - You’re given the pointer to the head nodes of two linked lists.
+Compare the data in the nodes of the linked lists to check if they are equal.
+The lists are equal only if they have the same number of nodes and corresponding nodes contain the same data.
+Write Recursive and Iterative solutions.

 ###Recursion